Koenkk/zigbee2mqtt/docs/information/zigbee_network.md

 In Zigbee, there are three different types of devices: end device, router, and coordinator.
 A Zigbee network always has **one** (and no more) coordinator, and can have multiple routers and end devices.
 In the case of zigbee2mqtt, the coordinator is your CC2531 USB stick.

 ### End Device
 End devices do not route traffic.
 They may also sleep, which makes end devices a suitable choice for battery operated devices.
+An end device only has one parent, either the coordinator or a router, generally the closest device when it was paired.
+All communications to and from the end device is via their parent.
+If a parent router goes offline all traffic to its children will cease until those end devices time out and attempt to find a new parent.
+Some models of end device, notably Xiaomi, don't attempt to find a new parent so will remain isolated until re-paired with the network.

 *Examples: WXKG01LM, RTCGQ01LM, MCCGQ11LM*